molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 `CDPL.Base.PropertyContainer`_ but also offers methods (`setParent()`_ and `getParent()`_) that allow to connect `CDPL.Base.ControlParameterContainer`_ instances in a parent-child manner.
 This way tree-like hierarchies of `CDPL.Base.ControlParameterContainer`_ instances for resolving parameter value requests can be built.
-If a requested parameter value is not stored in a given container, the request gets automatically forwarded to the registered parent container which may again forward the request to its parent until a value is found or the root of the tree has been reached.
+If a requested parameter value is not stored in a given container then the request is automatically forwarded to the registered parent container which may again forward the request to its parent until a value is found or the root of the tree has been reached.
 Furthermore, methods are provided which allow the registration of user-defined functions or function objects that get called on events such as parameter value change (methods `registerParameterChangedCallback()`_ and `unregisterParameterChangedCallback()`_), parameter value removal (methods `registerParameterRemovedCallback()`_ and `unregisterParameterRemovedCallback()`_) and parent change (methods `registerParentChangedCallback()`_ and `unregisterParentChangedCallback()`_).

 A notable difference between dynamic properties and control-parameters is that the latter always possess a default value which gets returned by the associated getter function if a parameter value has not been explicitly set.
 Control-parameter default values are exported and accessible as static attributes of classes that follow the naming scheme *CDPL.<PN>.ControlParameterDefault* (*<PN>* = CDPL sub-package name; example:
 `CDPL.Chem.ControlParameterDefault`_).